pandrews/pedagogy4liaisons/README.md

 ## _Pedagogy for Liaisons: Resources for the subject Librarians and Liaisons at the UNT Libraries_

 ### Introduction: About the Project and Intended Uses
 >This repository is a digtal copy of an annotaed bibliography produced for the UNT Libraries' Liaison Workgroup.
-This digital platform allows for collaboration between the UNT liaisons to produce a list of resources for self-directed learning om pedagogy and theory in librarianship that may inform librarianship practices at the UNT Libraries.
+This digital platform allows for collaboration between the UNT liaisons to produce a list of resources for self-directed learning in pedagogy and theory in librarianship that may inform librarianship practices at the UNT Libraries.

 The annotated bibliography aims to provide librarians with resources to help them start: 1) exploring the connections between literacy, pedagogy, philosophy, and theory in librarianship; 2) exploring library pedagogies as well as pedagogies from other disciplines that compliment library work; and 3) exploring strategic ways to engage with faculty and instructional designers.